Do I Need a Solicitor To Sell My House?

 Should I Hire A Solicitor Or Licensed Conveyancer?

 All solicitors can legally perform conveyancing, but we always recommend finding a solicitor with experience for this kind of work.
-Conveyancing solicitors specialise specifically in property law and therefore have the knowledge and experience required.
-Many law firms will have dedicated conveyancing lawyers, and it’s also particularly useful to consult one if your property sale is associated with other legal issues such as a divorce.
+Conveyancing solicitors specialise specifically in property law and therefore have expert knowledge and experience.
+Many law firms will have dedicated conveyancing lawyers, and it’s also particularly useful to consult one if your property sale is associated with other legal issues such as divorce.

-There is an alternative to hiring a solicitor or taking on the responsibilities yourself: hiring a licensed conveyancer.
+If you don’t want to hire a solicitor or take on the responsibilities yourself you can hire a licensed conveyancer as an alternative.
 Similarly to solicitors, licensed conveyancers are regulated professionals permitted to carry out the legal work involved in selling a house.
 However, the difference is that conveyancers aren’t governed by the Law Society, but by an independent body called the CLC (Council for Licensed Conveyancers).

 Request a Valuation